 One of the challenges to purchasing a home is your credit score.
-Everyone knows in order to obtain the best financing available you need to have good credit or even better great credit.
+Everyone knows to obtain the best financing available you need to have good credit or even better great credit.
 But for everybody else, if you’re quiet is questionable or middle of the road this information is for you…

 Your file must pass automated underwriting this means that even if your credit score needs a little bit of love, it still must pass automated underwriting meaning that if your file does not pass automated underwriting more than likely you’re not getting financing.
-This means you must have an ample down payment, cash to close, a sufficient debt to income ratio, a good job good income, and enough good in your files to offset the negative such as the credit score.
+This means you must have an ample down payment, cash to close, a sufficient debt-to-income ratio, a good job good income, and enough good in your files to offset the negative such as the credit score.

 For example, 80 points increasing your credit score is a very tall order to go from FHA to conventional which can only usually happen with paying off debt and time, meaning the timely payment of obligations.
-Throng to get clever or figuring out a way to manipulate your credit score by 80 points is probably a recipe for a failure.
+Throng to get clever or figuring out a way to manipulate your credit score by 80 points is probably a recipe for failure.
 Need to pay down debt?
 20-30 points increase by paying off debt is manageable but if you’re talking about anything over 50 points in credit score, you’re talking about extraordinarily large feet.

 When you buy a house your credit score automatically goes up anyway just by doing nothing else with your credit probably to the tune of about 20 to 30 points in most circumstances not all but, most.
-So, you have almost half the equation with your credit score already fixed just by buying a house anyway with a payment that you can afford, then sprinkle in 6 months of time for example it’s likely that you might be able to refinance into a conventional loan 6 to 8 months out at the soonest while letting market forces do its thing.
+So, you have almost half the equation with your credit score already fixed just by buying a house anyway with a payment that you can afford, then sprinkle in 6 months for example it’s likely that you might be able to refinance into a conventional loan 6 to 8 months out at the soonest while letting market forces do its thing.
 In most markets throughout the country right now housing prices are stable to rising.
 So, if the prospect of buying a house means you can get an affordable payment and put yourself in a position where you can better your mortgage, but you can still afford it at the end of the day, buy a house today.

 Looking to buy a home?
-Get a no cost quote today!
+Get a no-cost quote today!